Vacuum quantum fluctuation energy in expanding universe and dark energy: Basic assumptions and equations

-The gravity constant $G=6.67\times {{10}^{-8}}erg\cdot cm/{{g}^{2}}$.
-Based on the Planckon densely piled vacuum model \cite{bib010}, the vacuum zero energy density is just the Planckon zero energy density (the Planckon energy ${{\varepsilon }_{P}}$ corresponds to the cutoff of vacuum quantum fluctuation energy):
+Based on the Planckon densely piled vacuum model \cite{bib010}, the vacuum zero energy density is just the Planckon zero energy density (the Planckon energy ${{\varepsilon }_{P}}$ also corresponds to the cutoff of vacuum quantum fluctuation energy):

-According to the above assumptions, the time evolution of the isotropic and homogeneous universe obeys the Einstein-Friedmann equations \cite{bib003}:\\ Expanding equation:
+According to the above assumptions, the time evolution of the isotropic and homogeneous universe obeys the Einstein-Friedmann equations \cite{bib003}:\\ The expanding equation: